 - Cut apart the fronds, stalks, and bulb of the fennel.
 Set the fronds aside in two batches, with about ¼ cup for garnish (these should be the thinnest ones) and put the rest in the bowl of your blender.

 - Carefully slice the bulb and stalks as thinly as possible.
-Discard the outer root-end piece from the stalk.
+Discard the outer root-end piece from the bulb.

 Saute the Fennel and Onion

 - Heat 2 Tablespoons of olive oil in a large skillet over medium-low heat.
 When hot, add the onion and fennel bulb and stalks, sprinkle with ¼ teaspoon of salt and gently saute, stirring frequently, until tender and translucent all the way through (see note), about 12-14 minutes.